skjsjhb/saucers/README.md

   subset (major parts, but not all) of the C++ API.
 We currently have no plan to integrate with the C++ API.
 - When building for Windows, only MSVC is currently supported.
 - Backend cannot be customized yet.
-- Capturing webview handles inside event handlers can easily lead to cycle references and trigger an assertion from the collector.
 - Safety (mostly the `Send` trait) of certain APIs are not fully verified.
 - A nightly Rust compiler is required.